Dense Hebbian neural networks: a replica symmetric picture of supervised learning

-In this subsection, instead, we sacrifice memory storage to inspect a peculiarity of dense networks \cite{BarraPRLdetective}: these networks, away from the saturation regime, can work at signal-to-noise that are prohibitive for standard pairwise Hopfield models. \begin{proposition} \textit{(Ultra-noise tolerance regime)} In the thermodynamic limit ($N\to\infty$) under RS assumption, the quenched statistical pressure for the dense, supervised Hebbian network for even $P \geq 4$ and a low storage load $b<P-1$ reads as
+In this subsection we inspect a peculiarity of dense networks \cite{BarraPRLdetective}: when set in the low-load regime ($b<P-1$), these networks can work even in the presence of severe noise affecting the tensor entries and mimicking flaws occurring during the learning stage \cite{AgliariDeMarzo}. \begin{proposition} \textit{(Low-load regime)} In the thermodynamic limit ($N\to\infty$), under the RS assumption, the quenched statistical pressure for the dense, supervised Hebbian network for even $P \geq 4$ and a low-storage regime $b<P-1$ reads as